11.24.2016

 • What is the most embarrassing thing that has happened to you?

 the first answer that came to mind here was that in first grade, while working on an in-class assignment, I needed help.
 I raised my hand, but in further effort to get my teacher's attention, I meant to say her name--but instead said, "Mom?"
-I recall it being utterly mortifying, though there is nothing in my memory beyond having said it, so the ramifications mustn't have been much, to speak of.
+I recall it being utterly mortifying, though there is nothing in my memory beyond having said it, so the ramifications mustn't have been traumatic.

 • Which fictional character do you believe is the most like yourself?